4208 Six Forks Road Suite 1400, Raleigh, NC USA 27609

 Zac Kelton focuses his practice on domestic and international patent prosecution and counseling.
 He is a registered patent attorney and regularly drafts and prosecutes patent applications before the United States Patent and Trademark Office.
-His technical experience broadly covers many electrical, software and mechanical areas, including haptic effects, healthcare IT, image processing, internet applications, mobile applications, medical devices, hydrocarbon extraction, consumer products, water purification, predictive modeling and autonomous vehicles.
+His practice focuses on electronics and software, with emphasis on handling patent eligibility issues.
+His technical experience covers many areas, including blockchains, cryptocurrencies, non-fungible tokens, smart contracts, mobile applications, banking and electronic payment systems, cloud computing systems, machine learning, artificial intelligence, cybersecurity, image processing, autonomous vehicles, and haptic effects.

 Mr. Kelton worked with the firm as a summer associate in 2012.
 While attending law school, he was the Executive Online Editor of the Wake Forest Law Review and a member of the Wake Forest Intellectual Property Student Association.

-University of New Hampshire, B.S., Electrical Engineering (2008) magna cum laude
+University of New Hampshire B.S.
+(2008) Electrical Engineering, magna cum laude

 North Carolina (2013)